Hasso Plattner Institute of Design

-The Hasso Plattner Institute of Design at Stanford University (commonly known as d.school) is a design thinking institute based at Stanford University.
-The school is named after SAP co-founder Hasso Plattner and was founded by David M. Kelley and Bernard Roth in 2004.
+The Hasso Plattner Institute of Design, branded as d.school, is a degree-granting institute at Stanford University.
+It offers a BS in Design degree program and a two-year MS in Design degree program, along with university-wide elective courses.

+The school was founded by David M. Kelley and Bernard Roth in 2004 and was named after German businessman Hasso Plattner.